t3hmun/AspCoreFromScratch/doc/001_csproj.md

 [Create an MSBuild project file from scratch](https://docs.microsoft.com/en-us/visualstudio/msbuild/walkthrough-creating-an-msbuild-project-file-from-scratch?view=vs-2019).
 A scan of those 2 walkthoughs should suffice to tach you the essential basics.

-> *Like many people I've engaged in violent brawls with MSBuild in the past, but with a bit of perseverence you can win/survive.
+> *Like many people I've engaged in violent brawls with MSBuild in the past, but with a bit of perseverence you can come to an understanding.

+### Getting MSBuild

+The easiest thing is to use the MSBuild that comes with the [Core SDK](https://dotnet.microsoft.com/download).
+The Core SDK installs the `dotnet` tool into path, which gives you access to MSBuild by typing `dotnet msbuild`.
+The versions of MSBuild and Roslyn installed in the SDK (`C:\Program Files\dotnet\sdk`) are not normal Windows exes, they are magical Core portable binaries so need the `dotnet` tool to run them.
+We'll talk about the magic later.

+It is handly to have the normal exe versions of MSBuild and Roslyn for comparing core to how things work on the full framework.
+Microsoft have stopped distributing the normal `MSBuild.exe` and Roslyn `csc.exe` separately from Visual Studio.
+The normal locations are now `C:\Program Files (x86)\Microsoft Visual Studio\2019\Community\MSBuild\Current\Bin\MSBuild.exe` and `C:\Program Files (x86)\Microsoft Visual Studio\2019\Community\MSBuild\Current\Bin\Roslyn`.

+If you want the exe versions without installing Visual Studio the can download it from JetBrains [http://jb.gg/msbuild](http://jb.gg/msbuild), you can read about it [here](https://blog.jetbrains.com/dotnet/2018/04/13/introducing-jetbrains-redistributable-msbuild/).

 ## The csproj

-### A very long 2 line build script
+### A Very Long 2 Line Build Script

-Hopefully by now you realise that a `.csproj` is a MSBuild project file.
+Hopefully by now you realise that a `.csproj` is a MSBuild project file, a build script.

 Lets start by creating a very simple project file, `anything.csproj` in its own folder.